-Quoc-Anh (QA) Do will begin his appointment as the Ford Motor Company Center for Global Citizenship Visiting Fellow within the Kellogg Public-Private Interface Initiative, starting from September 1, 2019 until August 31, 2020.
+Quoc-Anh (QA) Do is the Ford Motor Company Center for Global Citizenship Visiting Fellow within the Kellogg Public-Private Interface Initiative, starting from September 1, 2019 until August 31, 2021.
 He holds an associate professorship of economics at the Department of Economics at Sciences Po, Paris, France.
 His research targets areas in applied microeconomics at the intersections with political science and sociology, in the fields of political economy, development economics, and social networks.
 His contributions include notably topics in the political economy of capital cities, governance, media, and conflicts; the issues of misgovernance, favoritism, and corruption; and the role of social networks in predicting and shaping individual preferences, norms, and beliefs.
 His publications have appeared on several general interest journals, including the American Economic Review, the Quarterly Journal of Economics, the American Economic Journal: Applied Economics, and the Journal of the European Economic Association.
 Vietnamese of origin and educated in French engineering schools, Quoc-Anh Do obtained his PhD in economics at Harvard University in 2008, and has been on the faculty of Singapore Management University, and then Sciences Po since 2012.